Mireiawen/debian-systemd/README.md

-# Debian SystemD
+# Debian systemd
-A Debian Docker container with SystemD and SSH daemon.
+A Debian Docker container with systemd and SSH daemon.

 By default this container enables SSH, Cron and At daemons.
 SSH logins are allowed only with SSH key.